nec-research/glomicave/README.md

 ```

-**Note.** In case record will contain extra symbols, like *https://doi.org/* or *doi.org* it will be considered as a separate record and may cause duplication of the information in the database.
+**Note.** In case record contains extra symbols, like *https://doi.org/* or *doi.org* it will be considered as a separate record and may cause duplication of the information in the database.